FAQs from Pharmacy Benefit Managers

 Will I be able to complete a new application or submit updates in multiple sessions?

 Yes, the license application can be completed in multiple sessions.
-At any time, a PBM can exit an application and resume by selecting ‘My Saved/Submitted Applications’.
+At any time, a PBM can exit an application and resume work by selecting ‘My Saved/Submitted Applications’.

 How do I determine whether 50% or more of the beneficiaries of a health plan work or reside in New York?